$G$-constellations and the maximal resolution of a quotient surface singularity: Introduction

 \subsubsection{\bf Acknowledgements}

 This work depends a lot on the joint work \cite{craw-ishii} and the author thanks Alastair Craw for stimulating discussions since then.
-He is grateful to Seung-Jo Jung for many useful comments.
+He is grateful to Seung-Jo Jung and the anonymous referee for many useful comments.
 This research was supported in part by JSPS KAKENHI Grant Number 15K04819.